OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 In this tutorial, you will:
 > [!div class="checklist"]
-> * Create a custom functions project by using the Yo Office generator
+> * Create a custom function add-in using the [Yeoman generator for Office Add-ins](https://www.npmjs.com/package/generator-office).
-> * Use a prebuilt custom function to perform a simple calculation
+> * Use a prebuilt custom function to perform a simple calculation.
-> * Create a custom function that requests data from the web
+> * Create a custom function that gets data from the web.
-> * Create a custom function that streams real-time data from the web
+> * Create a custom function that streams real-time data from the web.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]